-5.3.1 Regulation 28(12) of the 2017 Regulations requires adequate CDD measures to reflect the business' risk assessment (Chapter four of this guidance).
-This is important not only to ensure that there is good depth of knowledge in higher risk cases but also to avoid disproportionate effort in lower or normal risk cases and to minimise inconvenience for a potential client.
+- 5.3.1 Regulation 28(12) of the 2017 Regulations requires adequate CDD measures to reflect the business's risk assessment (Chapter Four of this guidance).
+This is important not only to ensure that there is good depth of knowledge in higher-risk cases but also to avoid disproportionate effort in lower- or normal-risk cases and to minimise inconvenience for a potential client.
 No system of checks will ever detect and prevent all MLTF, but a risk-sensitive approach of this kind will provide a realistic assessment of the risks.
-A non-exhaustive list of risk factors can be found in APPENDIX D.

-5.3.2 Extensive information on how to apply CDD in this way is contained in the guidance on risk-sensitive client verification provided by the JMLSG, which considers a wide range of entity types.
+A non-exhaustive list of risk factors can be found in APPENDIX D. - 5.3.2 Extensive information on how to apply CDD in this way is contained in the guidance on risk-sensitive client verification provided by the JMLSG, which considers a wide range of entity types.
 For information on the more frequently encountered entity types see APPENDIX E.

-Simplified due diligence (SDD)
+Simplified Due Diligence (SDD)

-- 5.3.3 SDD can be applied when a client is low risk, in accordance with the businesses' risk assessment criteria. - 5.3.4 CDD measures are still required but the extent and timing may be adjusted to reflect the assessment of low risk, for example in determining what constitutes reasonable verification measures.
-Ongoing monitoring for unusual or suspicious transactions is still required. - 5.3.5 The business' internal procedures should set out clearly what constitutes reasonable grounds for a client to qualify for SDD and must take into account at least the risk factors in APPENDIX D and relevant information made available by its anti-money laundering supervisory authority. - 5.3.6 In any case, when a client or potential client has been subjected to SDD, and a suspicion of MLTF arises nonetheless, the SDD provisions must be set aside and the appropriate due diligence procedures applied instead (with due regard given to any risk of tipping off).
+- 5.3.3 SDD can be applied when a client is low risk, in accordance with the businesses' risk assessment criteria. - 5.3.4 CDD measures are still required, but the extent and timing may be adjusted to reflect the assessment of low risk, for example in determining what constitutes reasonable verification measures.
+Ongoing monitoring for unusual or suspicious transactions is still required. - 5.3.5 The business's internal procedures should set out clearly what constitutes reasonable grounds for a client to qualify for SDD and must take into account at least the risk factors in APPENDIX D and relevant information made available by its AML supervisory authority.